• Home

 How do I know when they’re done?

-Poke the thickest part with a fork.
-If the fork slides in without resistance, the potato is cooked through.
-If there’s any firmness, give it another 30 minutes and check again.
+Poke the thickest part with a fork — it should slide in with no resistance, like poking room-temperature butter.
+If there’s any pushback at all, give it another 30 minutes.

 Can I cook sweet potatoes the same way?